danielq1985/si_expansion_public/README.md

 ## Question: Where are our current top performing locations?
 #### **Data:** CRM Data (2018-06-01-2021-09-28)
 #### **Procedure:**
-- Group data by zip codes
+- Group data by zip codes, frequency, and monetary
-- Agg groups by counting appointments per zip group
-- Agg groups by dollar total per zip group
-- Merge dataframes
+  - Frequency: Total service visits
+  - Monetary: Total dollar amount spent
 - Rank each zip group based on frequency and monetary vales
   - This was achieved splitting each group into quartiles and assigning a score
   - Example: A zip group with the highest total dollar amount gets scored 1, being in the top quartile
 - Assign label to each zip based on frequency and monetary values ('Top', 'Mid', 'Low')
-  - Example: Zip code A has rankings 1 frequency and 1 monetarty giving it a score total of 2 is labeled 'Top'
+  - Example: Zip code X has a frequency score of 1 and a monetary score of 1 a total of 2 - then labeled 'Top'
+  - Example: Zip code Y has a frequency score of 2 and a monetary score of 1 a total of 3 - then labeled 'Mid'
+  - Example: Zip code Z has a frequency score of 4 and a monetary score of 4 a total of 8 - then labeled 'Low'

 #### **Findings:**
 ![alt text](/images/bar_groups.jpg)